If you are on a budget and want to block out noises getting into your house, one of the best options is moving blankets.

-The small openings around the top, bottom, and sides of the door allow the noise and air in the house.
+The small openings around the top, bottom, and sides of the door allow the house’s noise and air.

 This caught me by surprise.
 When I was new in the soundproofing career, I didn’t understand why my supervisor would cover the tables and chairs.